The Price/Earnings to Growth (PEG) ratio helps investors find growth at a reasonable price.

 Industry-Specific Benchmarks

-In every industry, the PEG ratio serves as a key indicator of value, considering not just the price and earnings but also the expected earnings per share growth.
+In every industry, the PEG ratio serves as a key indicator of value, considering not just price and earnings but also expected earnings-per-share growth.
 For instance, technology companies often boast high growth rates, leading to a different benchmark for a healthy PEG ratio than utility companies, which typically have more stable but lower growth rates.

 Cross-industry comparisons of PEG ratios reflect the differing stages of growth and risk profiles inherent to individual sectors.
 Technology may have a higher PEG ratio norm, reflecting investors’ willingness to pay a premium for growth.
 Conversely, consumer staples might exhibit lower PEG ratios, aligning with their more predictable growth.